kenthehacker/digitalCV/readme.md

-Howdie y'all!
-I'm Kenichi Matsuo and currently am a junior majoring in computer science & planning to minor in mathematics at the Washington University in St. Louis
+I'm Kenichi Matsuo and a rising senior at Washington University in St. Louis.

-Please click on the individual folders to take a peek into my past side projects!

-My resume should be above titled "ResumePDF.pdf"
+This is a collection of the past projects that I have been working on and some are still a work in progress